 Our study is based on several assumptions which are related to (i) the modelling framework and (ii) external factors such as agricultural practices.
 The first category of assumptions is mainly related to the simplifications made in linking crop productivity to C dynamics as we assumed a linear relationship between C inputs and crop productivity.
 This relation may vary due to biological adaptation of plants to stress.
-Particularly, in shallow-soil environments or in a presence of a soil horizon limiting the growth, plants tend to adapt their root morphology and increase their root density in response to limited rootingdepth, leading to a slower decline of both C inputs and C stocks over time (Bardgett and van der Putten, 2014; Bardgett et al.,

-15 2014; Jin et al., 2017; Kosmas et al., 2001).
+In particular, in shallow-soil environments or in a presence of a soil horizon limiting the growth, plants tend to adapt their root morphology and increase their root density in response to limited rooting depth, leading to a slower decline of both C inputs and C stocks over time (Bardgett and van der Putten, 2014; Bardgett et al., 2014; Jin et al., 2017; Kosmas et al., 2001).
 This implies that our assumption about a constant root-depth density may result in an underestimation of soil C inputs and hence an overestimation of the C stock losses.
-Crop productivity reduction impacts on SOC and vertical carbon fluxes (Figure 5) should be carefully interpreted.
+Crop productivity reduction impacts on SOC and vertical carbon fluxes (Fig. 5) should be carefully interpreted.
 SOC content and cumulative vertical fluxes are much more sensitive to concave (B < 0.9) than threshold relationships (convex, B > 1.1), although this observation is a direct consequence of the nature of the mathematical function used.
-With only the exponent B varying, the different crop productivity reduction functions used here intersect each other only when the soil truncation is zero or equals 1 meter.
+With only the exponent B varying, the different crop productivity reduction functions used here intersect each other only when the soil truncation is zero or equals 1 m.
 Under the absence of observational data, it is difficult to verify this assumption.
-We derived the functional form of the effect of erosion on crop productivity from Bakker et al (2004) based on a limited amount of data.
-Although it is clear that no general and globally
+We derived the functional form of the effect of erosion on crop productivity from Bakker et al. (2004) based on a limited amount of data.
+Although it is clear that no general and globally applicable picture emerges from this data analysis, it shows that the erosion response is not necessarily linear.
+The observational data nevertheless provide a range of possible outcomes, and the sensitivity analysis reported here reflects this range.
+Furthermore, the investigated soil truncation range in our simulations (60 cm) was not sufficient to surpass the threshold of crop productivity degradation when B > 1.1 (i.e. convex relationships).